martinseeger2002/ADD/ReadMe.md

    - Submit the pull request.

 ## Minting Instructions

+   - Clone repo to local machine `git clone https://github.com/martinseeger2002/ADD` or Downlaod and unzip files in the repo to local machine
+   - Download the 2 needed files `autoinscriberv2.py`, `airDropList.json`
+   - If you Have not done so already, Download your Allotted folders
+   - Move all downloaded or locally stored files and folders into your working Doginals directory e.g. `C:\Doginals-main`
+   - edit the parameters inside `autoinscriberv2.py` *the rpc_user, rpc_password, start number which is defined in folders e.g. start_number = 2224*, *directory variable e.g. directory = r'C:\Doginals-main\folder23'*, & `airDropList.json` Make sure to put the address you're minting to in this file
+   - Now Open VS Code or Command Prompt and navigate to your working Doginals directory e.g. `cd "C:\Doginals-main"`
+   - Run command `npm install -g npm@10.8.1` to ensure latest updated patches
+   - Run `pip install python-bitcoinrpc`
+   - Run `node . wallet sync`
+   - Run `python autoinscriberv2.py`

 If you need assistance with minting, indicate this in your pull request.
 Someone from the community will assist you with the minting process to ensure there are no duplicate inscriptions.